SSWConsulting/SSW.Rules.Content/rules/use-github-discussions/rule.md

 **Video: What is GitHub Discussions?
 (40sec)**

+# What can GitHub Discussions be used for?
+GitHub Discussions have many uses, and it can be hard to know where to start.
+The following topics provide some good guidelines to follow.

+However, try not to constrain yourself to only these topics.
+The point of GitHub Discussions is to provide an open forum for communication!

 ## Product announcements
 GitHub Discussions are accessible to the entire user base, so when there is a new release, it is a great place to announce new products or share release notes.